nchp89/nchp89.github.io/_posts/2024-04-19-clifton-top5.md

 The results I got from the assessment deeply resonated with my own sense of who I am, which was unexpected!
 I know it may seem stupid to be surprised that a personality test accurately captured some features of my personality, but after so many "meh" results from other tests, this one truly felt... well, surprising!

 <ol>
-  <li><span style="color:green;"><b>Ideation</b><i>(Strategic Thinking)</i></span>:I love ideas!
+  <li><span style="color:green;"><b>Ideation</b><i>(Strategic Thinking):</i></span> I love ideas!
 I love learning about new ones or thinking about the same ole stuff in new exciting ways.
 My favorite conversations are the ones situated around ideas, and when a new idea connects other concepts that previously seemed unrelated... oh yeah, that's my jam.</li>
   <br>
   <li><span style="color:blue;"><b>Adaptability</b> <i>(Relationship Building):</i></span> I've always been a "go with the flow" kind of guy (occasionally to a fault).
 You never know where a flow might take you.
 After all, change is inevitable, surprises are wonderful, and, as they say, variety is the spice of life.</li>
   <br>
   <li><span style="color:green;"><b>Intellection</b> <i>(Strategic Thinking):</i></span> What resonates most here is introspection and reflection, which are absolutely invaluable to me.
 The great task of life is to know thyself, and to know thyself one must study oneself.
-(And, as Dogen would say, to study the self is to forget the self, but that's for another post).</li>
+(And, as Dogen said, to study the self is to forget the self, but that's for another post).</li>
   <br>
   <li><span style="color:blue;"><b>Developer</b> <i>(Relationship Building):</i></span> In my adult life I've really come to appreciate the importance of other people in one's own journey of personal growth.
-Further, I've come to realize that helping others is perhaps the most important thing one can do in life, period.</li>
+Other people can help you grow in ways you didn't think possible, and you can do the same for them.</li>
   <br>
   <li><span style="color:purple;"><b>Restorative</b> <i>(Executing):</i></span> Problem solving is how I make a living.
 I've always enjoyed the activity of it, from fixing broken appliances to playing word games to <a href="projects/optimizing-hadoop-ingests">optimizing ingests into a Hadoop cluster</a>.</li>
 </ol>